jaredvasquez/kubetemp/README.md

 # kubetemp
-Tool for generating kubernetes manifests using JINJA templates.
+Tool for generating kubernetes (k8s) manifests using Jinja templates.

 #### Installing kubetemp
 Kubetemp requires Python 3.6 or greater and can be installed by pip: